-For more details, you can visit the NOL card official site – HERE.
+You can visit the NOL card official site – HERE for more details.

-It’s better always to check the Islamic Calendar, so you are fully aware of what to expect.
-For example, during Ramadan, there’s a strict regulation regarding eating between sunrise to sunset.
-It is because that’s the period when Muslims are fasting.
-Most food establishments are closed until 7 PM or are strictly regulated.
-Drinking in public is during Ramadan is considered offensive, as well as not dressing up modesty.
+It’s better to check the Islamic holidays before traveling to Dubai to fully know what to expect.
+For example, during Ramadan, there’s a strict regulation regarding eating between sunrise to sunset in public places.
+It’s because that’s the period when Muslims are fasting.
+Therefore, most food establishments are closed until 7 PM or are strictly regulated.
+In addition, drinking water in public during Ramadan may be considered rude except when in food courts.

 11. Best to visit between October to March

-After prayers, you’ll see families and friends going out usually in the parks, beaches, and malls to have quality time.
-It’s a great way to end weekends and prepare for the coming weekdays.
+After prayers and services, you’ll see families and friends gathering in parks, beaches, and shopping malls to spend quality time together.
+It’s an excellent way to wrap up the weekend and prepare for the upcoming weekdays.

 13. Shops Limitless

-Dubai is well-known for its gigantic malls too.
+Dubai is famous for its gigantic malls.
 Imagine a vast human-made aquarium inside a mall.
 Imagine an indoor ski resort with 22,500 square meters of indoor ski area inside a mall.
 Yes, they all have these kinds of unbelievably excellent indoor facilities.
-Endless shops you can choose.
+Endless shops you can choose from.
 The four best shopping malls in Dubai:

 - Dubai Mall (DM) is the world’s largest and visited mall with a total internal floor area of 5.9 million square feet.
 There are taxis inside which you can ride when you’re tired of walking. 😁 It is the home of Dubai Aquarium and Underwater Zoo, a 270-degree walk-through tunnel for a beautiful, immersive experience of the deep sea.
 The mall has over 1200 retail stores, including Valentino, Gucci, Chanel, Ralph Lauren, and Alexander McQueen.